 Johnny Carrol Sain

 Johnny Carrol Sain is MidCurrent’s content director and a freelance writer focused on the connection between people and place through hunting, fishing, and living simply with the land.
 He also does a fair job with gear reviews.
-Published in Outdoor Life, Sporting Classics, Strung, The Drake, The Bitter Southerner, The Food & Environment Reporting Network, and others, you can find some of his more candid writing at American Pokeweed or in his book Hidden in the Tall Grass
+Published in Outdoor Life, Sporting Classics, Strung, The Drake, The Bitter Southerner, The Food & Environment Reporting Network, and others, you can find more of his writing at American Pokeweed or in his book Hidden in the Tall Grass

 Author Articles